...

 • U = not passed.

-Final exams are necessary to assess the knowledge and skills of a student in various subjects, play an important role in shaping the future educational and career path of a student.
-The GCSE qualification serves as the foundation for further education and employment: school leavers usually use GCSE results to enter college or high school, where they can go on to more in-depth study at A-level or go on to vocational courses.
-For potential employers, the results of further exams demonstrate the applicant's academic achievements and skills.
+Final exams are necessary to assess students’ knowledge and skills across various subjects and play an important role in shaping their future educational and career paths.
+The GCSE qualification serves as the foundation for further education and employment: school graduates typically use their GCSE results to enter college or sixth form, where they can pursue more in-depth study at A-Level or enrol in vocational courses.
+For potential employers, GCSE results demonstrate a candidate’s academic achievements and skills.

 Benefits of studying in GCSE schools in Britain for foreigners